nikawang/simple-azure-cni-bash/README.md

 1. your Azure VM should enable Managed Identify and assign network contributor role to that this identity,
 2. make sure jq and azure-cli are installed
 3. install this CNI
-   - node-ip-alloc:  upload to /opt/cni/bin/ and chmod +x
+   - node-ip-alloc:  wget https://raw.githubusercontent.com/hydracz/simple-azure-cni-bash/main/node-ip-alloc -O /opt/cni/bin/node-ip-alloc
    - conflist file:  upload to /etc/cni/net.d
    - env file:       upload to /etc/kubernetes:  we might not need this env file later on since we can get all profile from az or using api.